 - Networking with upper-year students in a supportive, team-oriented environment

 - Helpful experience for understanding the rigours of academic publishing, particularly useful for potential LLM and SJD candidates.

 Staff Editor Recruitment

-The WJLS will be sharing recruitment dates for the 2015-2016 academic year in September, 2015.
-Applications for the Staff Editor position require a PDF cover letter, and successful candidates will be invited to write an editing test demonstrating their potential.
-Staff Editors are selected based on an assessment of their editing test and cover letter.
+Applications for the Staff Editor position require a PDF cover letter and resume, and successful candidates will be invited to write an editing test demonstrating their potential.
+Staff Editors are selected based on an assessment of their editing test and their application.

 Who Should Apply to the Journal Executive?

-Current WJLS Staff Editors and Managing Editors are encouraged to apply.
+Current WJLS Staff Editors are encouraged to apply.
 We also welcome applications from non-WJLS members.
 Academic credit is available for all Executive positions.

 Western students who are appointed to Executive positions are entitled to enroll in the Western Journal of Legal Studies course.
-The course offers students 2 credits in the Fall term and 2 credits in the Winter term.
+The course offers students two credits in the Fall term and two credits in the Winter term.